Reflection: A Swiss Cheese Halloween Pt. 1Written on the 31st of October 2022, edited on 25th of Feburary 2023

 You essentially go on a tour de force of classic horror and Halloween set-pieces, from corn fields to haunted castles with labs.
 You also fight an equally cliched but amusing army that includes ghosts, vampires, etc. To tell you every place you visit and enemy you fight would spoil the fun.
 Though do be warned, the corn fields (the level after the neighborhood) is one of the hardest and probably least fun levels of the whole mod.
 After that it does get better, but the mod is very old and janky, so no one will get upset if you cheat a little to beat it.

-If you want the ending spoiled keep reading, otherwise skip this paragraph:
+If you want the ending spoiled keep reading, otherwise skip this section:

 You eventually make your way to "Hell", yeah, that "Hell".
 It was just a simple blood river boat ride away, who knew?
-In Hell you end up in a pretty neat and creepy arena in which you fight, uh, Satan?
+In Hell after some tricky platforming, you end up in a pretty memorable and creepy arena in which you fight, uh, Satan?
 Not really sure, but it’s some kind of final boss.
-After defeating him, you somehow save the world and your character is rewarded by being on a private island with the woman of his dreams, the very one you gawked in the beginning.
-Hell did freeze over after all.
-The game rolls credits and thanks you for playing but are free to roam around in this perpetual limbo until you quit.
+Instead of defeating him, you need to destroy Hell’s lava flow conviently placed in this arena.
+Doing this causes Hell to become blue, apparently "freezing".
+Dash to the portal and you win.
+Your character is rewarded by being on a private island with the woman of his dreams, the very one you gawked in the beginning.
+Hell really did freeze over after all.
+The game rolls credits and thanks you for playing but you are free to roam around in this perpetual limbo until you quit.
 With no food or way of survival, one has to wonder, was any of it real?
 Did the player die and they are witnessing a NDE?
 Who knows!
 Well except Swiss_cheese himself.

 And that’s Swiss Cheese Halloween!
 It’s not an epic generation defining grandiose mod, but it definitely has cemented its place in history and left most of us with fun memories.
 This mod’s legacy still lives on today as it and the sequel were both played by some popular streamers such as Vinny from Vinesauce.
 We at Frag-Net have also done a lot over the years from finding lost builds to re-sharing documents and pictures from Web-Archive and our backups into a big archive for all to easily download (see the above links).
 We also like to give a shoutout to Phillip from PlanetPhillip for giving us his mod collection, as it contained the missing 1.0 build archive.